15 Best Things to Do in Newtown (CT)

 Blue Jay Orchards grows 15 apple varieties, and these are ready from early August to mid-October.

-If you time your visit for second week September there’s a wide choice, including Jonagold, Ida Red, Red Delicious, Gala, Fuji and Cortland.
+If you time your visit for the second week of September there’s a wide choice.
+Ripe for picking Jonagold, Ida Red, Red Delicious, Gala, Fuji and Cortland.

-When you come you’ll find it impossible not to be tempted by the farm market, stocked with honey, maple syrup, jams, jellies, cider and a whole assortment of baked goodies from cookies and pies to apple cider donuts.
+When I came it was impossible not to be tempted by the farm market.
+This is stocked with honey, maple syrup, jams, jellies, cider, and a whole assortment of baked goodies from cookies and pies to apple cider donuts.

 Collis P. Huntington State ParkSource: Emily Read / Flickr